If you know kids who love Star Wars activities, they are going to love this “Rescue Han Solo” Star Wars science

 My son has been very interested in Star Wars for years, ever since his aunt and uncle took him to the Jedi Academy.
 He’s always been into LEGO, so imagine his reaction when he discovered LEGO Star Wars!
 I created this LEGO science experiment for his 7th birthday party.
 He and his buds absolutely loved it, and we’ve recreated it many (many!) times over the years.

 Engineer’s friends requested an “activity” for his birthday party, as they love the random experiments we do.
 As I was striving to come up with something, I remembered Han Solo being encased in carbonite.
-That, coupled with how much I loved our “exploding” pirate treasure chests, inspired this science activity.
+That, coupled with how much I loved our exploding treasure chests pirate experiment, inspired this science activity.